admsk2/jumper-challenge/README.md

 ## Comments

 I have used wagmi with rainbow-kit for wallet connection.
 Authoriziation aka login with signature is done in a wagmi/next.js way utilizing sessions on the backend.<br>If account should be persistent i would lean towards MongoDB with users collection.<br>
 I assumed user does not have to be authorized in order to fetch tokens, so these are available for any connected wallet.
-Etherscan API is used for fetching token data. .env require `ETHERSCAN_API_KEY` to be set, if not -- frontend with throw an alert in bottom right corner (in case of any other error too).
+Etherscan API is used for fetching token data. .env require `ETHERSCAN_API_KEY` to be set, if not -- frontend with throw an alert in bottom right corner (in case of any other error too).<br>
-<br><br>
-That being said, i struggled with tests for session.
-For some reason mocking session did not work as expected with vitest, i tried multiple methods like mocking `express-session` and the `req.session` as a middleware.
+I chose (mostly for fun) IndexedDB for data storage for the leaderboard.
+I have used `dexie` library for this purpose which wraps browser build-in functions with react hooks.<br>